Great value; plenty of options; much-improved interior quality; flexible seating configurations; available Cargo Van version

 Outdated exterior design; lacks premium vibe and cutting-edge technology of some rivals; no all-wheel-drive option

-The 2013 Dodge Grand Caravan comes in five trim levels: American Value Package (AVP), SE, SXT, Crew and R/T. Each trim level comes standard with the 283-hp V6, a 6-speed automatic transmission and front-wheel drive.
+The 2014 Dodge Grand Caravan comes in four trim levels -- American Value Package (AVP), SE, SXT and R/T. Each trim level comes standard with the 283-hp V6, a 6-speed automatic transmission and front-wheel drive.

-For a shockingly low MSRP of $20,995, the AVP model offers 16-inch steel wheels with plastic covers, heated exterior mirrors, power accessories, dual-zone manual climate control, cruise control, handy Stow 'n Go rear seats, a full roster of safety equipment and a 4-speaker audio system with an auxiliary audio jack.
+For around $21,500 with shipping, the AVP model offers 16-inch steel wheels with plastic covers, heated exterior mirrors, power accessories, dual-zone manual climate control, cruise control, handy Stow 'n Go rear seats, a full roster of safety equipment and a 4-speaker audio system with an auxiliary audio jack.

-The SE ($24,190) adds body-color exterior accents, tri-zone manual climate control, a removable center console with four cup-holders and a 6-speaker audio system.
+The SE ($25,000) adds body-color exterior accents, tri-zone manual climate control, a removable center console with four cupholders and a 6-speaker audio system.

-The sport-themed "Man Van" R/T ($30,995) includes a sport-tuned suspension, black leather upholstery with red stitching, a power front passenger's seat and a 9-speaker Infinity audio system with a subwoofer.
+Last year's upscale Crew model is dropped, meaning the high-end R/T ($30,500) takes over as the luxury-oriented Grand Caravan.
+In addition to its newly standard power lift gate and rearview camera, the R/T offers sport-tuned suspension, black leather upholstery with red stitching, a power front passenger's seat and a 9-speaker Infinity audio system with a subwoofer.